simonmichael/hledger_site/editors.md

 ## Emacs tips

 Ledger entries can be embedded in a org file and manipulated using Babel.
+See e.g.
-See eg [Using Ledger for Accounting in Org-mode with Babel](https://orgmode.org/worg/org-contrib/babel/languages/ob-doc-ledger.html)
+[Using Ledger for Accounting in Org-mode with Babel](https://orgmode.org/worg/org-contrib/babel/languages/ob-doc-ledger.html)

 A helper to browse TODO tags in the journal: